*Any courses transferred in must have been completed in the last seven years from an accredited university (AACSB).

-- Long-term strategy of the business organization in the context of the global economy from the perspective of the General Manager who has overall responsibility for the performance of the firm or the business unit of the firm.
+- Examines the long-term strategy of a business organization in the context of the global economy from the perspective of the General Manager who has overall responsibility for the performance of the firm or a business unit of the firm.
 Topics include strategy formulation and implementation, industry competitive analysis, core competencies and key success factors, diversification and strategic alliances, all within a global framework.
 Emphasis is on cases and small-group work.

 - MKTG 6050.
 Marketing Management (4 units)

 - Problem-solving and decision-making in marketing, and the interacting effects of such factors as selling, advertising, pricing, consumer behavior and channels of distribution.

 - SCM 6070.
 Managing the Supply Chain (4 units)

 - Integration and application of analytical techniques used in logistics and supply chain management.
 Concepts of decision models are examined for planning, control, forecasting, scheduling, and analysis within an enterprise.